Saving...

 Fife Council Online Payments

-Please make sure that you are in the correct payment screen if you need to pay for both a Planning Application and a Building Warrant.
+- If you need to pay for both a Planning Application and a Building Warrant, please make sure that you have selected the correct choice in the Pay For section.
 We require all of the above information to allow us to match your payment with your application.
 If we do not have the information this will delay the validation of your application.

 Fife Council does not accept cash or cheques for the payment of planning applications unless you are a registered charity.
-If this is the case please call us on 03451 551122 to speak to a member of staff about payment.
+If this is the case, please click Contact the Planning Team below.

 Publications